Thank you very much for visiting our website. This document is to inform you about how we process your personal data regarding the use of our website.

 If you are participating in our affiliate program, we will process the data provided by you for the purpose of concluding and performing the contract.
 In this case, data will be transmitted to service providers for account settlement issues with you to the necessary extent.
 The legal basis of this processing activity is article 6 paragraph 1 b of the General Data Protection Regulation (GDPR).
 Additionally, we are processing data to identify and prevent attempts of fraud, based on article 6 paragraph 1 f) of the General Data Protection Regulation (GDPR).
 Thus, we are pursuing the aim to protect ourselves from fraudulent transactions.
 Any data stored in connection with the conclusion of a contract or with the purchase of a product will be deleted after expiry of the legal retention obligation.
 In cases in which there are legal obligations of recording and retention for reasons of processing a contract of sale (such as retention of invoices according to tax law), the legal basis of the processing activity is article 1 paragraph 1 c) of the General Data Protection Regulation (GDPR).
 We will delete or de-personalize the data as soon as they are no longer necessary for the processing of the respective contract and any legal retention obligation has ceased to exist.

 We are always glad to welcome new colleagues!
 If you apply for one of the vacant positions we offer, or if you hand in an unsolicited application, we will process your data for the application process and to decide about an optional future employment relationship.
-The legal basis of this processing activity is article 6 (1) b) of the General Data Protection Regulation (GDPR).
+The legal basis of this processing activity is article 6 (1) b) of the General Data Protection Regulation (GDPR) in connection with § 26 BDSG.
 Should we not be able to consider your application, we will delete your application, including any enclosed documents, two months after our rejection, unless we do have a justified interest in further storing the data to prove our carrying out our statutory duties, for example as they are stated in the General Equal Treatment Act (GETA).
 In this case we will delete the data as soon as the reason ceases to exist.
-The legal basis of this processing activity is article 6 (1) f) of the General Data Protection Regulation (GDPR).
+The legal basis of this processing activity is article 6 (1) f) of the General Data Protection Regulation (GDPR) in connection with § 26 BDSG.
 You can object to further processing of your data at any time by withdrawing your application.
 If an employment relationship should be established between you and us, you will be informed separately about the processing of your data and about the rights you are entitled to.
-We use the platform Umantis for applications, which is provided by Haufe-Lexware GmbH & Co.
-KG.
-For its use, the data protection provisions accessible via https://www.umantis.com/en/data-privacy/ apply.
-Please note that you will be directed to the Umantis websites as soon as you visit our application websites.
+We use the platform Rexx for applications, which is provided by rexx systems GmbH.
+For its use, the data protection provisions accessible via https://www.rexx-systems.com/datenschutz.php apply.
+Please note that you will be directed to the Rexx websites as soon as you visit our application websites.

 Ways of Contact